Prakriti Kakar: 1995–2011: early life

 Prakriti Kakar was born in New Delhi, India on May 8, 1995.
 Except for her father, everyone in the family sings, including her sister Akriti and twin sister Sukriti and she began learning music from her mother, who is a music teacher.
 Her inclination towards music led her mother to decide on training her professionally.
 Kakar trained in classical music for seven years and started playing keyboard and western music during the time.
 Since her elder sister, Akriti Kakar wanted to sing in Bollywood, she moved to Mumbai with her dad while Prakriti and the rest of her family accompanied them later.
 Talking about her childhood, Kakar stated; "When I came here, I was told that we are going to Mumbai for a holiday.
 I was in school back then.
 Imagine my surprise when I was enrolled in school here and realised we were here for good.
-This city was a culture shock for me".
+This city was a culture shock for me."

 2012–2020: Bollywood releases

-Kakar began her career with the title song of Tutiya Dil (2012) which was composed by Gulraj Singh and performed with Ram Sampath.
+Kakar began her career with the titular song Tutiya Dil (2012), composed by Ram Sampath.
 She next appeared in the track "Goti Song" from Nasha (2013) together with Akshay Deodhar and her twin sister Sukriti Kakar.
-Her appearance in the song was much sidelined same as her next release in the year, the title track of Boss composed by Meet Bros.
-Another performance of her "Mujhse Hogi Shurvaat" was released by "I Paid a Bribe" and the Shankar Mahadevan Academy as an initiative to tackle corruption.
-Apart from Kakar, the song is rendered by Mahadevan, Sukriti Kakar and Chetan Naik.
+Kakar's following release was the title track of Boss, composed by Meet Bros.
+A version of "Mujhse Hogi Shurvaat" was released by "I Paid a Bribe" and the Shankar Mahadevan Academy as an initiative to tackle corruption.
+Apart from Kakar, the song is also performed by Mahadevan, Sukriti Kakar and Chetan Naik.
 The song was nominated in the best activist anthem category of Honesty Oscars 2014.

 In June 2014, Ankit Tiwari heard Kakar singing in a fashion show and requested her to be a part of his shows as female vocalist.
-It was then she was offered to sing for the song "Katra Katra" from Alone (2015).
-With her own little inflections and variations, the recording was accomplished in two hours.
+It was then she was offered to sing "Katra Katra" from Alone (2015).
+The recording took two hours.
 According to Tiwari, her voice had the "required element" for a song of the genre.
 Elaborating further Kakar stated; "I had to sound very innocent, like I am in love but at the same time, it was a song where I am seducing a guy so it had to be sensuous".
-Kakar next performed the female version of the song "Bheegh Loon" from the film Khamoshiyan which is again composed by Tiwari.
-Kasmin Fernandes from The Times of India mentioned that she "doesn't try to sound sensual yet manages to convey the mood required for a song in an erotic thriller".
+Kakar next performed the female version of the song "Bheegh Loon" from the film Khamoshiyan, also composed by Tiwari.
+Kasmin Fernandes from The Times of India mentioned that she, "doesn't try to sound sensual yet manages to convey the mood required for a song in an erotic thriller."